Dynamic DNS, or DDNS, is one of the most powerful features of a home Wi-Fi router. It’s the base for hosting many services within your home network.

 3. Dynamic DNS updater device

 Most routers and NAS servers have a built-in DDNS updating function.
-Since your router is the gateway to the Internet, it’s best to use it as the DDNS updater device.
+Since your router is the gateway to the Internet, it's best to use it as the DDNS updater device.
+If a router doesn't support DDNS, it's probably not a good router anyway.

-That said, though, a DDNS domain name does make accessing your home network easier — and consistent — since it remains the same even when the WAN IP changes.
+That said, though, a DDNS domain name does make accessing your home network convenient and more consistent since it remains the same even when the WAN IP changes.
+Also, keep in mind your DDNS domain provider can know your WAN IP, so use one that you trust.

-Steps to set up Dynamic DNS
+Steps to set up Dynamic DNS on a router

-No matter what router you use — clearly, we’re talking about one that supports DDNS here — the steps to set up DDNS are mostly the same.
+No matter what router you use—clearly, we're talking about one that supports DDNS here—the steps to set up DDNS are mostly the same.
 The following are the general steps.

 Setting up DDNS on any router

-- Sign up for an account with the DDNS service and pick a domain of your liking.
-After signing up, you’ll get an account (username and password) and a domain name.
+3. Sign up for an account with the DDNS service and pick a domain of your liking.
+After signing up, you'll get an account (username and password) and a domain name.
 Write down this information and keep it secure.

 If you use an Asus router and want to use Asus’ built-in free DDNS service, here are the more specific steps:

-- Change the value of Enable the DDNS Client to Yes and Server to WWW.ASUS.COM
+2. Change the value of Enable the DDNS Client to Yes and Server to WWW.ASUS.COM

 Understanding network ports